Pressio/SHAW/docs/content/getstarted/materialmodels.rst

       density: [a0, a1, a2]    # must have units of kg/m^3
       velocity: [b0, b1, b2]   # must have units of m/s
     layer2:
       depth: d                 # must have units of km
       density: [c0, c1, c2]    # must have units of kg/m^3
       velocity: [d0, d1, d2]   # must have units of m/s

 where it is intended that within each layer, the density and shear velocity can have different parametrizations.
+Note that this supports different parametrizations within each layer, and potentially discontinuous profiles.

 |